 Do not fear if you plan to stay longer!
 There are so many things to see and so much fun to have!
 Casa Gangotena is located just 15.5 mi (25 km) from the equator, and the world-renowned Mitad del Mundo complex there welcomes visitors to step into both halves of the world at the same time and learn about the phenomena that occur at the center of the world.
 This is a particularly uplifting experience after the Casa Gangotena Exclusive Chocolate Tour because it turns out that we weigh less on the equator due to centrifugal force (Ask the guides for more details!).
 There are several display rooms throughout the complex that cover compelling scientific, archeological, and Ecuadorian cultural aspects, making the trip to Mitad del Mundo all the more interesting.

 Perhaps after visiting so many tourist sites you would be interested in experiencing true Ecuadorian life.
 Sangolqui, a small town about 30 minutes east of Casa Gangotena, makes for a great day visit.
 Upon entering the town, you soon smell why it is famous: Large whole-roasted pigs that have been marinated in a special sauce and cooked in an oven hang on display in the massive open market!
-In fact, this traditional dish, locally known as hornado, can be found on the venerated Cocina Mestiza menu of the restaurant at Casa Gangotena itself.
-The most daring of visitors to the market can try cuy (guinea pig) and deep-fried crackling while exploring other areas within the market.
-The clean and cheery center plaza is a great place to enjoy the traditional helado de paila, or fruit ice cream made with shaven ice.
+In fact, similar recipes to this, but reimagined and more contemporary, can be found on the venerated Cocina Mestiza menu of the restaurant at Casa Gangotena.
+While the clean and cheery central plaza is a great place to enjoy the traditional helado de paila, or fruit ice cream made with shaven ice.

 If you prefer to stay in the city, the artisanal market where Ecuadorian souvenirs and products can be found makes for a fascinating trip, as does relaxing in one of Quito’s many parks.
 Located on the western flank of the city, the Teleferico gondola soars 1,100 m (3,600 ft) above the capital, offering spectacular 360° views of Quito and the mountains that surround it, including several volcanoes.
 If you are feeling energetic, there is a 3-hour hike up to the mountain closest to the Teleferico, which offers guests the feeling of quite literally being on top of the world.